batm0use/CCTV/README.md

 ---

-> **Security warning** — The web interface has no login.
-Anyone who can reach port 8080 can browse, stream, download, and delete all footage. **Never port-forward port 8080 directly to the internet.** For remote access, use RPi Connect (see [Remote access](#remote-access)), a VPN, or a reverse proxy with authentication in front.
+> **Note** — Do **not** port-forward port 8080 directly to the internet.
+The web interface uses password authentication, but credentials are sent over plain HTTP on the local network.
+For remote access, use RPi Connect (see [Remote access](#remote-access)), which wraps the connection in HTTPS.

 ---